How to Plan a Road Trip?

 You always have to remember that there may be some unexpected events on the road that will slow down your driving: traffic jams, road repairs, accidents, wild animals, and weather conditions (rain, fog, strong wind, snow).

 Also, do not plan to drive after dark.
 Conditions are then more difficult.
 Worse lighting increases your fatigue.
 After dark, wild animals pass through the roads more often, resulting in a tragic accident if you do not notice them on time.

-How to Plan a Road Trip During Covid-19 and after Pandemic?
+How to Plan a Road Trip During Covid-19 and after the Pandemic?

 Fortunately, the world opens up after isolation.
-But present times of the pandemic of Covid-19 and after the pandemic requires special attention from us in preparation for the road trip.
+But the present times after the pandemic requires special attention from us in preparation for the road trip.
 The key is to ensure our safety and others.
 So, travel responsibly, safely, and sustainably during and after the pandemic.
 Even if you have had the vaccine, you must follow the safety rules.
-Therefore, when planning a road trip use the following tips.
+Therefore, when planning a road trip, use the following tips.

 - First of all, check Travel Restrictions before you go.
-Most places are no longer quarantined.
-It is enough to have a valid vaccination or test.
+Most places are no longer quarantined or tested.
 But laws vary depending on the country/state you are going to.
 Therefore, check the current regulations carefully on the government website.

 - Pack a Hand Sanitizer (with at least 60% alcohol).
 Hygiene will prevent disease.
 Even if the pandemics are over, disinfecting hands will not hurt us.
 You never know when new viruses emerge.

 - Also, get Disposable Gloves.
 It is useful at small gas stations.